 Vicor Corporation to Hold Third Quarter Earnings Conference Call and Webcast on October 25, 2022

-/EIN News/ -- ANDOVER, Mass., Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Vicor Corporation (NASDAQ: VICR) announced today it will hold its third quarter 2022 earnings conference call and webcast on Tuesday, October 25, 2022 at 5:00 p.m.
+ANDOVER, Mass., Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Vicor Corporation VICR announced today it will hold its third quarter 2022 earnings conference call and webcast on Tuesday, October 25, 2022 at 5:00 p.m.
 (Eastern).
 Prepared remarks regarding the company's financial and operational results for the three and nine months ended September 30, 2022 will be followed by a question and answer period with Patrizio Vinciarelli, Chief Executive Officer, Jim Schmidt, Chief Financial Officer, and Phil Davies, Corporate Vice President, Global Sales and Marketing.

 Results for the third quarter will be released over GlobeNewswire at the close of the NASDAQ Market Session on October 25, 2022, and the press release and a summary of the company's financial statements will be available shortly thereafter on the Investor Relations page of Vicor's website.